PrincetonPoh/yolo-v4-tf.keras/README.md

 # Dataset
 I followed the tutorial fully but trained it on a custom annotated dataset of potholes.
 The dataset can be found [here](https://www.kaggle.com/datasets/chitholian/annotated-potholes-dataset/data).

+# Weights
+I've trained a model using the train.ipynb and the weights is stored in a hdf5 file that can be downloaded from [here](https://drive.google.com/file/d/1MFrprdJLhMMixsnvhOQa0W2ftxzr9jqi/view?usp=sharing)

 # Further learnings
 I can attempt these simple things: